Adamm00/IPSet_ASUS/README.md

 ### Malware Lists

 A Skynet filter list contains one HTTP or HTTPS threat-feed URL per line.
-Skynet downloads the filter list, refreshes required whitelists, conditionally refreshes the listed feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
-Unchanged feeds are not downloaded again, while a failed or invalid refresh retains the last valid cached copy.
+Skynet resolves the complete source list before exclusions, refreshes required whitelists, conditionally downloads enabled feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
+Cached files are bound to their complete source URL so changed URLs cannot inherit stale content with the same filename.

+Each source is reported as `current`, `cached`, `failed`, or `excluded`.
+A validated cache may be used when its source cannot be refreshed.
+If any enabled source has no valid matching cache, the update fails and the complete existing blacklist and saved source selection are retained.

 - `firewall banmalware` - Refresh the malware blacklist using the configured filter list.
 - `firewall banmalware https://example.com/filter.list` - Save the supplied filter-list URL as the primary source and refresh the malware blacklist.
 - `firewall banmalware reset` - Restore the default Skynet filter-list URL and refresh the malware blacklist.
+- `firewall banmalware status` - Display the update schedule, filter list, last update, and source-state totals.
+- `firewall banmalware sources` - Display every source, its usable entry count, state, last successful check, and URL.
 - `firewall banmalware exclude list1.ipset list2.ipset` - Exclude filter-list URLs with the supplied filenames, then refresh the malware blacklist.
+- `firewall banmalware include list1.ipset list2.ipset` - Re-enable one or more excluded source filenames, then refresh the malware blacklist.
 - `firewall banmalware exclude reset` - Clear the excluded filenames and refresh the malware blacklist.

-Fast Switch stores a second filter-list URL so the active malware source can be changed without replacing the primary URL:

-- `firewall fs https://example.com/alternate.list` - Save and activate the alternate filter list, then refresh the malware blacklist.
-- `firewall fs` - Toggle between the primary and saved alternate filter lists.
-- `firewall fs disable` - Disable Fast Switch and refresh from the primary filter list.

 ### Whitelisting